 SpinLab – The HHL Accelerator as Example of a Start-up Accelerator

 SpinLab – The HHL Accelerator is an example.
-It helps start-ups in their pre-seed and seed phase to get coaching in various disciplines and get connected to investors.
+It helps startups in their pre-seed and seed phase to get coaching in various disciplines and get connected to investors.
 The SpinLab program is designed for 5 months and focuses on e-health, smart city, and energy.
-For the program’s time, the start-ups are having a workplace in the Baumwollspinnerei Leipzig, which provides them with access to meeting rooms, various events, and coachings.
+For the program’s time, the startups have a workplace in the Baumwollspinnerei Leipzig, which provides them with access to meeting rooms, various events, and coachings.
 Even a kitchen and kicker table are not missing.
-On top the start-ups are getting financial support without giving equity.
+On top, the startups are getting financial support without giving equity.

-To wrap it up: an incubator is helping start-ups from an early stage to their pre-seed stage, whereas accelerators support them in the pre-seed, seed, and sometimes Series A stage.
-Accelerators usually have intense coaching programs, while incubators have more optional workshops and events, where more time is spent on individual challenges and needs.
+To wrap it up: an incubator is helping startups from an early stage to their pre-seed stage, whereas accelerators support them in the pre-seed, seed, and sometimes Series A stage.
+Accelerators usually have intense coaching programs, while incubators have more optional workshops and events, where founders can spend more time on individual challenges and needs.
 But this can differ from program to program as well.
 Both can support financially, but not necessarily for free.
 Both are providing infrastructure where the founders and start-ups can work.
 It’s not always easy to distinguish them, and as a matter of fact, they can be very similar.

-Ask yourself what do you need from a start-up program?
-Is it a skill set you don’t have?
+Ask yourself what do you need from a startup program?
+Do you need a certain skillset?
 Do you need access to a certain ecosystem?
 Also, think about when do you need it?
 If you are still in your ideation phase, it’s probably too early to get in touch with investors, and you need to focus on other aspects first.

 You can also run through more than one program.
 As for our examples, startups that attended the incubation program of HHL DIGITAL SPACE and got support in their early-stage can apply for SpinLab – The HHL Accelerator afterwards.
 In this sense, these two programs are built upon each other.